northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 1. Battery Cells
 	The battery cells are the part of the Accumulator that store the electrical energy.
 For this project, off the shelf battery cells shall be used.
 Designing these battery cells so that they are arranged to deliver the capacity of power for the required duration is what will make this subsystem of the Accumulator successful.
 When placed in series, the individual battery cell voltage will be added, increasing the voltage.
 When placed in parallel, the load is split between the parallel paths, thus increasing the run time of the battery.
 The two factors that will influence how the cells of the battery are arranged are as follows:

     1. The voltage and current draw of the motor.
+[100 V &
     2. The duration of operation of the motor.
+[40 minutes]

-	The final battery cell arrangement for the Accumulator shall be 28s2p.
+	The final battery cell arrangement for the Accumulator shall be 28s4p.
+Farasis 29Ah 3.65V Lithium Polymer batteries will be used as the battery cells.

 2. Precharge & Discharge Circuits
 	The precharge and discharge circuits will be located on a PCB installed on the inside of the Accumulator container.
-The precharge and discharge circuits will take high voltage inputs from the output of the battery cells inside the accumulator, and then slowly output increasing voltage to charge the capacitor of the motor controller.
-The voltage of the output of the battery cells needs to be measured , the size of the capacitors
+The precharge and discharge circuits will take high voltage inputs from the output of the battery cells inside the accumulator, and the voltage across the motor controller.
+Digital logic and a seperate relay to send current through a resistor shall be used to slowly charge the capacitors in the motor controller to at least 90% of the Accumulator's voltage.

-3. Accumulator Management System
+3. Battery Management System
-	The Accumulator Mangement System shall be
+	The Battery Mangement System consists of temperature and voltage sensors inside of the Accumulator container.
+If the voltage of battery cells does not meet the normal operating range, the battery management system will turn off the AIRs to prevent the Accumulator from being discharged/overcharged.
+Likewise, if the temperature of the accumulator does not meet the normal operating range, the BMS will turn off the AIRs.

+    The BMS sensors will be controlled with a low power microcontroller that programmed to periodically wake up and check the values of the sensors.

 # Interface with Other Subsystems